orfeotoolbox/OTB/CONTRIBUTING.md

 Note that we also accept PRs on our [GitHub mirror](https://github.com/orfeotoolbox/OTB) which we will manually merge.

-Caveat: if the Dashboard build on develop branch is broken, it is possible for core developers to push their fixes directly on develop (to gain time) but this is strictly limited to compilation error fixes.
-It is assumed that core developers are aware of the multi-platform environment on the Dashboard.
+Caveat: even if the Dashboard build on develop branch is broken, it is not allowed to push fixes directly on develop.
+The developer trying to fix the build should create a merge request and submit it for review.
+However in that case, it is not mandatory to wait for a green dashboard if:

+* the developer has confirmed that proposed changes fix the compilation
+* the reviewers agree for a fast merge.

 ### Commit message